 Employee Training and Awareness

-Regular training ensures that employees are aware of the latest threats and know how to respond appropriately.
+Regular training ensures that employees are well informed about the latest threats and equipped with the knowledge to respond appropriately.

 "It's as much about policy as it is about education...
-The biggest risk is us humans."
+The most significant risk is us humans."

 — Lee Curtis, CEO of Seguro Technology